Open Vocabulary Monocular 3D Object Detection: Methodology

 \subsection{Preliminaries}

-\textbf{Cube R-CNN}~\cite{brazil2023omni3d} is a state-of-the-art monocular 3D detection model, which is trained from a large-scale 3D dataset (\ie, Omni3D).
+\textbf{Cube R-CNN}~\cite{brazil2023omni3d} is a state-of-the-art monocular 3D detection model trained on a large-scale 3D dataset (\ie, Omni3D).
 It extends Faster R-CNN~\cite{ren2016faster} with a 3D cube head.
 Using 2D region proposals as input, the cube head employs ROI poolers to extract local image features and then predicts 3D bounding boxes with MLPs.
-Each 3D bounding box $B_i$ is defined by its geometric parameters: \begin{itemize}[itemsep=1pt, topsep=1pt, leftmargin=20pt] \item \emph{Position}: $t_i = [x_i,\, y_i,\, z_i]^\top \in \mathbb{R}^3$, the 3D coordinates of the object's center in metric space. \item \emph{Dimensions}: $d_i = [w_i,\, h_i,\, l_i]^\top \in \mathbb{R}^3$, representing width, height, and length in meters. \item \emph{Orientation}: Represented by a continuous 6D allocentric rotation $r_i \in \mathbb{R}^6$~\cite{zhou2019continuity}. \end{itemize}
+The training objective of Cube R-CNN is defined as: